Accessibility statement

 Registering your arrival

-Your registration tells us that you have arrived in York.
-Please come to the Reception area in Computer Science to complete your registration at the following time:
+If you are a full-time student studying for your MSc over the course of one year, then you need to tell us that you have arrived in York.
+Please come to the Reception area in the Ian Wand Building to complete your registration at the following time:

 When you come to register, please ensure that you bring your University Card with you.
-You can collect your card from your college reception, and you will be contacted by email with further details of when and where to collect your card.
+You will be contacted by email with further details of when and where to collect your card.

 Missed your registration slot?
 Please don't panic!
 Come and see us at the Reception desk in Computer Science and we will be able to help you.